MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ### Live data preview for inputs

-When you're connecting to an event hub or IoT hub and selecting its card in the diagram view (the **Data Preview** tab), you'll get a live preview of data coming in if all the following are true:
+When you're connecting to an event hub or IoT hub and selecting its card in the diagram view (the **Data Preview** tab), you get a live preview of data coming in if all the following are true:

-- Data is being pushed.
+* Data is being pushed.
-- The input is configured correctly.
+* The input is configured correctly.
-- Fields have been added.
+* Fields have been added.

 As shown in the following screenshot, if you want to see or drill down into something specific, you can pause the preview (1).
 Or you can start it again if you're done.